nxnixin/IS-Ranking/README.md

 # PatRIS
-To rank solutions inventiveness in patent documents.
+To rank inventive solutions from patent documents.